CDAT/cdms/docs/source/manual/cdms_2.rst

 file, and referencing a file CoordinateAxis slice reads data from the file.
 Axis objects are also used to define the domain of a Variable.

 CDMS defines several different types of CoordinateAxis objects.
-Table 2.9 on page 45 documents methods that are common to all CoordinateAxis types.
-Table 2.10 on page 48 specifies methods that are unique to 1D Axis objects.
+See `MV module <#mv-module>`_ documents methods that are common to all CoordinateAxis types.
+See `HorizontalGrid <#horizontalgrid>`_ specifies methods that are unique to 1D Axis objects.